Bielik20/ng-lazy-forms/README.md

 }
 ```

-Implementing it is advised as it allows component to be rebuild without destroying it.
+Implementing it is advised as it allows a component to be rebuild without destroying it.
 This method is responsible for all the cleaning and set up of the component.
-Its functionality resembles a little Angular's own `ngOnChanges` method.
+Its functionality resembles quite a bit Angular's own `ngOnChanges` method.

 Lazy Control also ships with its own Metadata which extends `LazyMetadata` class.
 It uses this Metadata to build and configure itself as well as tell `LazyForms` which component to create.

-> If this seams overwhelming at the moment don't worry.
-It will become clearer with given examples.
+> If this seems overwhelming at the moment don't worry.
+It will become clearer with examples.

 ### LazyControlsModule